Taraxtix/NotSoGood/README.md

 ```

 #### -- MINUS --

-`-` subtract the two integers at the top of the stack and push the result
+`-` Subtract the two integers at the top of the stack and push the result

 ```
 int a = pop()
 int b = pop()